aaltodsg/instans-cep2sparql/README.md

 * [Paper](http://www.cs.hut.fi/~mjrinne/papers/odbase2014/Constructing%20Event%20Processing%20Systems%20of%20Layered%20and%20Heterogeneous%20Events%20with%20SPARQL%20%28annotated%20author%20copy%29.pdf)
 * [Presentation](http://www.cs.hut.fi/~mjrinne/papers/odbase2014/Constructing%20Event%20Processing%20Systems%20with%20SPARQL.pdf)

-The command line to run the example is in the one-line shell script "cep2sparql.sh":
+A quick test is included in the one-line shell script "cep2sparql.sh":

 $ ./cep2sparql.sh

-The example does not run a remote service query in EPA 3, but uses a fixed local binding instead.

-The following files are involved:
-* _queries/EPA-All.rq:_ SPARQL implementation of eight types of event processing agents (EPA), interconnected.
-* _cep2sparql.sh:_ The command line to run a verbose version with a small number of test events.
-* _queries/construct-event-output.rq:_ An auxiliary SPARQL query to CONSTRUCT output of events passing between different EPAs.
-* _input/CEP2SPARQL_SampleEvents.trig:_ The sample events in TriG format.
-* _input/CEP2SPARQL_SamplePattern.trig:_ A sample pattern for pattern detection (EPA 8) in TriG format.
-* _sample-output/running\_sample.txt:_ Sample output produced by running _cep2sparql.sh_.
-The format is otherwise TriG, but since it also includes the execution timer outputs - which are not TriG-compliant - it is listed here as .txt.
+This example runs a combination of all the 8 types of event processing agents introduced in the paper.
+A sample output for comparison is available in _sample-output/cep2sparql\_output.txt_ .

+The `scripts` directory contains the following batch files, which serve also as command line parameter reference for individual trials:

+* `batch_test.sh` runs the sample events through each type of EPA separately as well as the EPA-All combination.
+Sample results in _sample-output/batch\_test\_output.txt_ .
+Please note that this batch also runs EPA3 over the remote SERVICE request, other batches only use a local BIND.
+* `batch_run.sh` runs 1000 events through each type of EPA separately as well as the EPA-All combination.
+Sample results in _sample-output/batch\_run\_output.txt_ .
+* `batch_speed.sh` measures the execution speed of each EPA separately as well as the EPA-All combination for 1, 100, 1000 and 10000 events.
+Sample results executed on our platform in _sample-output/batch\_speed\_results.txt_ .
+Comparison results using explicit cleanup-queries in EPAs 1-5 are in _sample-output/batch\_speed\_cleanup\_results.txt_ .

+Formatted results can be found in the _results_ folder.

 [1] Etzion, Luckham, Niblett: Event Processing in Action.
 Manning Publications (Jul 2010)